pyxem/pyxem/README.rst

 The package defines objects and functions for the analysis of numerous diffraction patterns.
 It has been primarily developed as a platform for hybrid diffraction-microscopy based on 4D scanning diffraction microscopy data in which a 2D diffraction pattern is recorded at every position in a 2D scan of a specimen.

-pyXem is an extension of the HyperSpy library for multi-dimensional data analysis and defines application specific Signal classes.
+pyXem is an extension of the HyperSpy library for multi-dimensional data analysis and defines diffraction specific Signal classes.

 **Installation instructions, documentation and tutorial examples are available** `here <https://pyxem.github.io/pyxem-website>`__ .